nrfconnect/Asset-Tracker-Template/docs/common/tooling_troubleshooting.md

 ![Memfault UI](../images/memfault.png)

-!!! important "important"
+> [!IMPORTANT]
-      In order to properly use Memfault and be able to decode metrics and coredumps sent from the device, you need to upload the ELF file located in the build folder of the template once you have built the application.
-This is covered in the [Remote Debugging with Memfault](https://academy.nordicsemi.com/courses/nrf-connect-sdk-intermediate/lessons/lesson-2-debugging/topic/exercise-4-remote-debugging-with-memfault/) developer Academy excersise.
+> In order to properly use Memfault and be able to decode metrics and coredumps sent from the device, you need to upload the ELF file located in the build folder of the template once you have built the application.
+> This is covered in the [Remote Debugging with Memfault](https://academy.nordicsemi.com/courses/nrf-connect-sdk-intermediate/lessons/lesson-2-debugging/topic/exercise-4-remote-debugging-with-memfault/) developer Academy excersise.

 #### Test shell commands